 Aloe Vera Gel- look for a natural variety that does not contain additive or preservatives, or scrape the gel from the leaf of the plant and gently dab on the skin.

-Baking soda- mix four tablespoons of baking soda wtih 3 cups of cool water.
-Soak a clean cloth and then lay over the sunburned area, or take a bath in baking soda and epson salts.
+Baking soda– mix four tablespoons of baking soda with 3 cups of cool water.
+Soak a clean cloth and then lay over the sunburned area, or take a bath in baking soda and Epson salts.

 Skim milk– create a compress of skim milk and apply to your sunburn for half an hour every four hours until the pain subsides.

-Apple cider vinegar (such as raw unfiltered Braggs Raw Apple Cider Vinegar– put into a spray bottle and lightly mist the skin.
-This may sting for a short while but it will balance the pH of the skin and help to heal it.
+Apple cider vinegar (such as raw unfiltered Bragg’s Raw Apple Cider Vinegar- put into a spray bottle and lightly mist the skin.
+This will balance the pH of the skin and help it to heal.